AKSDug/7z-to-chd/README.md

 [![Version](https://img.shields.io/badge/version-1.0.2-blue.svg)](#) [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE) [![Python](https://img.shields.io/badge/python-3.7%2B-blue.svg)](https://www.python.org/downloads/)

 > **⚠️ IMPORTANT: USE AT YOUR OWN RISK**
-> This tool modifies and potentially deletes files during the conversion process. **Always backup your original files before conversion.** The tool can delete source .7z files if configured to do so, and CHD conversion is irreversible without the original disc images.
-Test thoroughly with non-critical files first.
+> This tool has been tested with various disc image formats and archive types. **Default settings preserve original files** (non-destructive mode), but you can configure it to delete source .7z files after conversion.
+CHD conversion is irreversible, so **always backup your original files before first use.** We recommend starting with the default non-destructive settings.

 A cross-platform utility for bulk extraction of .7z archives and conversion to CHD format, with automatic handling for multi-disk games.